pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 but you can mess with that,
 by changing the size of your Terminal Window Pane and its Font

-## Try out some other Terminal Games

-Before Linux, there was Unix, and people published Games for the Terminal as Open-Source

-At gShell you can try

-    sudo apt-get update && sudo apt-get install -y bsdgames ls /usr/games
-    /usr/games/wump

-At replIt you can try

-    nix-shell -p bsdgames --run wump

-At gShell, you'll see they suggest you try all of
-> adventure atc battlestar caesar cfscores dab gomoku hangman primes<br>
-> rot13 snake teachgammon trek wtf arithmetic backgammon bsdgames-adventure<br>
-> canfield cribbage go-fish hack pom robots sail snscore tetris-bsd<br>
-> worm wump<br>

-Tell us what you like?

 ## Help us please